-CostaBravaTouristGuide.com — Roses has the largest fishing fleet of the Costa Brava, but like so many other towns along Catalonia’s coast its main income nowadays is derived from tourism.
+CostaBravaTouristGuide.com — Roses (or Rosas in Spanish) has the largest fishing fleet of the Costa Brava, but like so many other towns along Catalonia’s coast its main income nowadays is derived from tourism.

 The town is particularly popular for its splendid beaches, and loved for its unique location: it is the only beach resort facing west, which means tourists and locals alike get to enjoy fantastic sunsets across the Gulf of Roses.

 Except for the Casa Mallol, built in 1906 and used as the town hall, not much is left of the old village.
 The coastline is covered with big hotels and tall apartment buildings.

 We happen to think that’s a shame, but we realize that not everyone who visits the Costa Brava does so to see quaint and semi-authentic villages.

 Tell you what we did like about Roses: its beaches.
 We don’t think you’ll find more sand anywhere else along the Costa Brava: